gitpel/letsencrypt-routeros/README.md

 **Let's Encrypt certificates for RouterOS / Mikrotik**

 ### How it's works:
+* Dedicated Linux renew and Push certificates to RouterOS / Mikrotik
-* When you renew your certificates using CertBot
+* After you renew your certificates using CertBot
 * The script connects to your RouterOS / Mikrotik using DSA Key
 * Delete previous certificate files
 * Delete previous certificate